verygood-ops/fork-terraform-aws-transfer-family/README.md

 ## Overview

-This module creates and configures an AWS Transfer Server with the following features:
+This module creates and configures AWS Transfer Family resources with the following features:

-- Basic Transfer Server setup with SFTP protocol and security policies
+- **Transfer Server**: SFTP server setup with protocol and security policies
+- **Transfer Connectors**: Automated file transfer to/from external SFTP servers
+- **Transfer Users**: User management with S3 bucket permissions and KMS access
-- Custom hostname support through AWS Route53 or other DNS providers(Optional)
+- Custom hostname support through AWS Route53 or other DNS providers (Optional)
 - CloudWatch logging configuration with customizable retention

 ## Quick Start